 I'll go through each and describe what I use it for and my configuration.

-Adding your Zigbee devices takes some special command-line wizardry.
-First, SSH into your Synology devices.
+Adding your Zigbee devices takes some command-line wizardry.
+First, SSH into your Synology device.
 Run

-/dev/ttyUSB1.
-This mounts the USB devices inside the docker container.
-The below command assumes you downloaded the container names
+The below command assumes you downloaded the container named

 /volume1/Vault/configs/ha/config.
 Make sure you keep the

 :/config - this maps the Synology directory to a mounted directory in the container.